BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/1-Introduction/README.md

 - A transformation in statistics is called feature creation in machine learning.

 # 5.Installing Anaconda and Python in your Machine:
-- It is recommended to have at-least machine with 8GB-RAM.
+- It is recommended to have at-least machine with 8GB-RAM. i prefer to go with Anaconda since it gives you all the libraries more handy
 - Open the following URL in our browser, [Anaconda Installing User Guide](https://conda.io/docs/user-guide/install/windows.html).
 - Find 2 Different types of Installation modes available in the Doc Page as shown below.